sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_5_schema_queries.md

 ## Schema queries

-### Definition
+### Overview

-Schema queries allow retrieving data validity within a certain context.
+Schema queries allow retrieving **data validity within a certain context**.
 The service must take into account the constraints that apply within that context (e.g. dataflow).

-This is typically used for validation purposes but it may also be used for communication purposes, e.g. as a way to inform providers about the data they are expected to report.
+This is typically used for **validation and/or communication purposes**, for example as a way to inform providers about the data they are expected to report.

 ### Syntax